paxdotdev/pax/README.md

 #### Is there a specification for the Pax language?

-Pax is currently specified by this implementation, but that could change.
+Pax is currently specified by this implementation.

-Pax is really an assorted bag of partial languages, which taken as a whole act as a functional _thing._
+Pax is really an assorted bag of special-purpose languages and a runtime, which as a whole act as an application platform.
 In this way, Pax is arguably similar to the assorted bag of {HTML, JS, CSS, modern web browsers}.

 Pax breaks down into 3 sub-languages: